Quinley Quezada

-Quinley Mirielle Campomanes Quezada-Keča (born April 7, 1997) is a professional footballer who plays as a forward for Red Star Belgrade in the Serbian Women's Super League.
-Born in the United States, she represents the Philippines women's national team.
+Quinley Mirielle Campomanes Quezada-Keča (born April 7, 1997) is a professional footballer who plays as a midfielder.
+Born in the United States, she represents the Philippines at international level.

 Early life and education

-Quinley Mirielle Campomanes Quezada was born on April 7, 1997 to Raul and Ruth Quezada.
+Quinley Mirielle Campomanes Quezada was born on April 7, 1997 to a Mexican father, Raúl Quezada, and a Filipino mother, Ruth Campomanes.
 She attended Rosemead High School where she lettered in soccer, cross country and track.
 For her collegiate studies, she entered University of California, Riverside.

 Career

-High school
+Youth

 Quezada played for the women's soccer team of Rosemead High School.
-She was named part of the First Team All League for the 2011–2015 seasons.
+She was named part of the First Team All-League for the 2011–2015 seasons.
 She was recognized as the All-Mission Valley League Offensive Player of the Year in 2011 and 2015 as well as the Female Athlete of the Year as a senior student.

 Quezada began her club youth soccer career in 2010 in the U14 division at FC Golden State where she played for two seasons, followed by playing for LA Premier FC for the following three seasons.
 Quezada was a prolific finisher, scoring over 180 goals over the course of her youth career.